asanto0803/STAT545AssignmentB2/README.md

 ## FILES
 - README.md : Overall description of project and project files
-- "likert2dummy"" folder:
+- "likert2dummy" folder
-  + README.Rmd :
+  + README.Rmd : Overall description of project and project files, hand-generated
-  + README.md :
+  + README.md : Overall description of project and project files, auto-generated from the .Rmd file
-  + DESCRIPTION :
+  + DESCRIPTION : Details about the likert2dummy function, including, for example, version, authors, a description, and additional documentation and licensing information.
-  + LICENSE :
+  + LICENSE : Year and copyright information for likert2dummy function
-  + LICENSE.md :
+  + LICENSE.md : Details about licensing permissions to use the likert2dummy function
-  + NAMESPACE :
+  + NAMESPACE : automatically generated file -- DO NOT EDIT
-  + "R"" Folder :
+  + "R"" Folder
-      - likert2dummy.R :
+      - likert2dummy.R : code to create and document the likert2dummy function
-  + "man"" Folder :
+  + "man"" Folder
-      - likert2dummy.Rd :
+      - likert2dummy.Rd : automatically generated file -- DO NOT EDIT
-  + "tests"" Folder :
+  + "tests"" Folder
-      - testthat.R :
+      - testthat.R : file to execute tests to ensure likert2dummy is properly functioning
-      - "testthat" Folder :
+      - "testthat" Folder
-          + test-likert2dummy.R :
+          + test-likert2dummy.R : code for a series of tests that can be used to ensure likert2dummy is properly functioning

 ## How to run code in folder